Joseph-Paleologus/Machine-Learning-LendingClub/README.md

 </details>

+*Note: Related codes can be found in the ‘Variable Selection, PCR & PLS’ file and the ‘Regularization (with Lasso & Ridge & Elastic Net)’ file in the "Parametric Model" folder of this project.*

 ### 3.2 Non-Parametric Models

-Related codes can be found in the’ Non-parametric Model (KNN & Decision Tree)’ file in the "Non-Parametric" folder of this project.
+Here are the results concerning the parametric models we implemented:

 <details>
   <summary>Click to expand</summary>